kyledhebert/pip-tracker/README.md

 ## Build

-Run `ng build` to build the project.
+Run `electron-build` to build the project and launch the Electron shell.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+This script uses the `-prod` flag.

+## Package
+There are two packaging scripts--one for Mac and another for Windows--that use [electron-packager](https://github.com/electron-userland/electron-packager) to bundle the source code and an Electron executable for distribution.
+Run either `package-mac` or `package-windows` to package the app for the platform of your choice.

 ## Running unit tests